JavaHaterNLovers/ConferenceManagementSystem/README.md

 - click on the project then on the top menu on Project - Clean
 - right click on the project, Maven - Update Project and check Force Update of Snapshots/Releases
 - right click on project, Run As - 5 Maven Build... (the option without any shortcuts)
-- in the goals write "compile" and run the configuration (if you get an error, repeat the above 3 steps in the exact order)
+- in the goals write "clean compile" and run the configuration (if you get an error, repeat the above 3 steps in the exact order or leave just "compile" in the goals)
 - on the servers tab you should se the Tomcat server, right click it and Start
 - you can now access the site at http://localhost:8080/CMSWeb
+- after making changes to the code, sometimes Tomcat will restart automatically but to make sure that you see the changes you can manualy restart the Tomcat server from the servers tab

 Set up the config file by copying the src/main/resources/application.properties.sample file to the file src/main/resources/application.properties and change your database information.